cameron314/concurrentqueue/README.md

 point, though, there semantically aren't really two separate producers, but rather one that happens to be spread across two threads.
-In this case, you can still establish a total ordering with my queue by creating a single producer token, and using that from both threads to enqueue (taking care to synchronize access to the token, of course, but there was already extra syncrhonization involved anyway).
-I expect this use case to be fairly rare, though!
+In this case, you can still establish a total ordering with my queue by creating a single producer token, and using that from both threads to enqueue (taking care to synchronize access to the token, of course, but there was already extra synchronization involved anyway).

 I've written a more detailed [overview of the internal design][blog], as well as [the full nitty-gritty details of the design][design], on my blog.
 Finally, the